RudolfAchter/chiania/docs/how_to/20_play_game.md

+---
+title: Play Chiania
+description: Introduction to Chia Inventory.
+How to play the Game
+date: 2022-08-29
+tags:
+  - Game
+  - HowTo
+  - Help
+  - Commands
+---

 # Play Chiania

 Chiania is played on our [Discord Server](https://discord.gg/8JmQ9Wu5aF)

 ## Check what you can do - Get Help

 You can enter `!help` as a Chat message to get a list of possible commands.
-Commands are in Categories
+Commands are in Categories.
+You can easily find out how the game works by simply playing and discovering the Functions by going through `!help` Function.

 ```text
 Categories